Getting a commercial lawn care or landscaping account means one thing: big money.

 When you lose an account, don’t freak out.
 If your finances are straight, and you have back-ups, you will be fine.

-Here’s the kicker: include one last counter offer in your letter.
+When you are writing your “Thank You” letter, include one last counter offer.
 Your professionalism + an irresistible offer will keep some businesses in your pocket.

 If they still don’t want you, move on.